Satyam (1976 film)

 Satyam is a 1976 Indian Tamil-language film, directed by S. A. Kannan and written by Vietnam Veedu Sundaram.
 The film stars Sivaji Ganesan, Kamal Haasan, Manjula, Devika and Jayachitra.
 The film has Haasan playing the younger brother of Ganesan.
 It was adapted from Kannan's play Vidhi.
+The film was released on 6 May 1976.

 Plot

-Dharmalingam is the chieftain of his village known for keeping his word and his pacifism.
+Dharmalingam, the chieftain of his village, is known for keeping his word and his pacifism.
 His wife Sivakami, educated brother Kumaran and Kumaran's betrothed, Vani, live together happily.
 Gowri, Kumaran's college mate who also happens to be the richest woman in the village falls in love with Kumaran.

-Sokkanathan is Gowri's guardian and is classist wanting to keep the poor poor so that they stay under him.
-Due to his machinations, the poor villagers' house get burnt.
-Seeing Dharmalingan's plight and tears, Gowri promises to rebuild their houses and give them the lands she has in excess much to chagrin on Sokkanathan.
-She even fires Sokkanathan upon her eighteenth birthday as her agent leaving him rudderless.
-Due to her beneficent nature, Dharmalingan gives her a carte blanch word that she can ask anything she wants at anytime which he will give her so long it is in his power.
+Sokkanathan is Gowri's guardian and a classist, who wants to keep the poor poor so that they stay under his thumb.
+Due to his machinations, the poor villagers' houses get burnt.
+Seeing Dharmalingan's plight and tears, Gowri promises to rebuild their houses and give them the lands she has in excess much to the chagrin of Sokkanathan.
+She even fires Sokkanathan as her agent upon her eighteenth birthday, leaving him rudderless.
+Due to her beneficent nature, Dharmalingan gives her a carte blanch word that she can ask anything she wants at any time which he will give her so long it is in his power.
 She uses this to her advantage and asks for Kumaran.
 After a huge showdown, Kumaran succumbs to pressure and marries Gowri deciding to punish his own brother and Gowri.

 He takes back everything Gowri has given and refuses to even see his brother.
 Vani meanwhile has taken up ascetism and starts living in temple.
-Kumaran gets into a major accident which causes everyone to gather together and in the end, Vani fasts to death praying to God which helps Kumaran survive at the cost of Vani's life.
+Kumaran gets into a major accident which causes everyone to gather together, and, in the end, Vani fasts to death praying to God which helps Kumaran survive at the cost of Vani's life.